Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.1.1 Mild Dementia

-Location of the Hippocampus
+Image: Location of Hippocampus

 Location of the hippocampus.
 Source: Image courtesy of the National Institute on Aging/National Institutes of Health.
 Public domain.